lucytang2017us/f5-ansible-1/README.md

 # f5-ansible
-Ansible playbooks using BIG-IP ansible modules & AS3 declarations
+Onboarding new HTTPs and GSLB applications with Ansible playbooks, using BIG-IP AS3 declarations.

 Enviroment
 ---------